varshithapatil1/customer_trends_data_Analysis_python-sql-powerbi/README.md

-## 👨‍💻 About the Author
+## About the Author
-Hey, I’m VArshitha Patil, an Aspiring Data Analyst .
+Hey, I’m Varshitha Patil, an Aspiring Data Analyst .

 ## 💡 Thanks for checking out the project!